Marketing residential colleges needs good photography

 You can fine-tune the message in your text as much as you like, but the design and imagery really tell the story to potential students and their parents.

 We recently consulted to an international college.
 They had a reputation for being a ‘party college’ that focussed heavily on sporting achievement and drinking.
 This reputation led to a downturn in applications from academically focused students and led to an increase in applications from the sporty, party students.

-The college engaged a writer to help them rewrite their marketing material.
+The college engaged a writer with extensive experience marketing residential colleges to help them rewrite their marketing material.
 The new text was gold — it conveyed the right message to the ‘right students’.
 It also reassured parents that their children would be living in a responsible, caring environment… unfortunately the photographs used in the brochure destroyed the message of the text.

 Their new ‘golden text’ was next to the happy-snaps of the college bar nights with seemingly drunken students.
 There were pictures of boys kicking footballs around while the girls sat watching — all of them wearing rugby jerseys.